gohugoio/hugo/docs/content/extras/highlighting.md

 ## Disclaimers

- * **Warning** Pygments is relatively slow and our integration with it isn't speed optimized.
+ * **Warning** Pygments is relatively slow and our integration isn't speed optimized.
 Expect much longer build times when using highlighting
- * The languages available depends on your pygments installation.
+ * Languages available depends on your pygments installation.
  * While pygments supports a few different output formats and options we currently only support output=html, style=monokai, noclasses=true, and encoding=utf-8.
  * Styles are inline in order to be supported in syndicated content when references to style sheets are not carried over.
- * We have sought to have the simpliest interface possible, which consequently limits configuration.
+ * We have sought to have the simplest interface possible, which consequently limits configuration.
 An ambitious user is encouraged to extend the current functionality to offer more customization.